nirtamir2/talks/2025-06-26/src/slides.md

 ---

-# The unknown error problem
+# Errors are typed as 'unknown'

 ```ts
 try {